ton/PLYwoot/README.md

 using TriangleLayout = Layout<Array<std::int32_t, 3>>;
 ```

-`plywoot::reflect::Array` is very similar to `plywoot::reflect::Pack` we saw before, except that it maps a single *list* PLY property onto the target type, instead of multiple PLY properties.
+`plywoot::reflect::Array` is very similar to `plywoot::reflect::Pack` we saw before, except that it maps a *single list* PLY property onto the target type, instead of multiple PLY properties at once.
 As long as the target type holds one or more member types that have the same memory representation as the list data in the PLY file, `plywoot::reflect::Array` can be used.
 Thus, in case `Triangle` has the form below, the above `TriangleLayout` type will still work, since the memory representation of the two forms of `Triangle` are the same:

 ```cpp
 struct Triangle